pauliwag/SYSC3110/README.md

 Jacob Laboissonniere: Worked on inital game model classes (world, level, actor subclasses).
 Wrote USERMANUAL.md.
 Created GUI fxml file and GUIController class and integrated with existing model.
 Number of small changes to clean up code.

 Sameed Mohammed: Worked on test classes for all classes in project, added Javadoc comments.
 Reviewed/edited design decision justufication document.

-**User visible changes:**
+---

+**User-visible Changes:**
 - Game is no longer text-based!
 It implements a GUI built using FXML.
 - Grid squares hold .png images of the various actors in the game (e.g., Sunflower, Zombie, etc.).
 - Labels indicate cooldown periods, unspent sunpoints, etc.

+---

 **Known Issues:**
 - None of which we are aware.

+---

 **For the next deliverable:**
 Significant rearchitecting was performed in preparation for iteration 3 (when markers start docking for smelly code) with the intention of decentralizing the core logic of the game that primarily resides in the ActionProcessor class.
 E.g., the Level class now has a (currently unused) field that is a priority queue of Wave objects.
 Waves are prioritized in order of ascending wave number (i.e., lower wave number is prioritized) to ensure zombie waves are deployed in the correct sequence (1, 2, ..., n).